Dominance of Veiled Heart

 No!!
 Let's at least try to understand this.
 You can do it, girl!
 Think of it as a puzzle.

-"I'm sorry, but could you leave?"
+"Hey, Could you leave?"
 I blurted out, instantly regretting the informal tone.
 His eyes narrowed dangerously.

 "I mean, would you kindly give me some space to think, Your Highness?
 I can't focus with you watching me so intently."